The Virtual Large Cardinal Hierarchy

 \defi[]{ Say that an $\on$-sequence $\vec\M=\bra{\M_\alpha\mid\alpha<\on}$ is \textbf{natural} if there exists an indexing function $f^{\vec\M}\colon\on\to\on$ and unary relations \hbox{$R^{\vec\M}_\alpha\subset V_{f^{\vec\M}(\alpha)}$} such that $\M_\alpha = (V_{f^{\vec\M}(\alpha)}, \in, \{\alpha\}, R_\alpha^{\vec\M})$ for every $\alpha$. }

-\qquad The following theorem shows that inaccessible cardinals are virtually Vop\v enka if and only if they are virtually pre-Woodin if and only if they are just faintly pre-Woodin.
-In particular, we get that virtually pre-Woodin and faintly pre-Woodin cardinals are equivalent, and we already showed in Theorem~\ref{thm.faintvirtualWoodin} that the equivalence holds for virtually Woodin and faintly Woodin cardinals.
+\qquad The following theorem shows that the virtual \Vopenka\ Principle for finite languages holds if and only if $\on$ is virtually pre-Woodin if and only if $\on$ is faintly pre-Woodin if and only if for every class $A$ there is an weakly virtually $A$-extendible cardinal.
+In particular, we get that virtually pre-Woodin and faintly pre-Woodin cardinals $\delta$ are equivalent, and both are equivalent to the assertion that for every $A\subseteq H_\delta$, there is a $({<}\delta,A)$-pre-extendible cardinal.
+In the next section, in Theorem~\ref{theo.VopenkaForFiniteSeparate}, we will separate the virtual \Vopenka\ Principle for finite languages from the virtual \Vopenka\ principle.